-Buying or leasing a car is a big decision, and there’s no one right choice for everyone
+Buying or leasing a car is a big decision, our guide explains the different options and how they work

-Remember to choose contract terms which reflect how you will use a lease car before settling on a price with a leasing company.
-The cost of the monthly payments will be dictated by the initial rental amount, annual mileage limit and contract length.
-So, it’s important that you can afford to pay the whole lease cost, stick to your agreed yearly miles and keep the car in good condition.
+Remember to choose lease contract terms which reflect how you’ll use a lease car before settling on a price with a leasing company.
+The cost of the monthly payments will be decided based on a number of factors.
+These include the initial rental amount you can pay upfront as a lump sum, the annual mileage limit you agree to and the contract length.
+So, it’s important that you can afford to pay the whole lease cost, stick to your agreed mileage and keep the car in good condition.
 Otherwise, you could end up paying more for late payments, excess mileage charges or damage charges.

-What are the benefits of buying a car?
+What are the pros and cons of buying a car?

 The car is yours: When you buy a car, you own it and only need to fund its running costs.
 You can make modifications to it too – modifications to a lease car must be reversible

 You can sell the car: Owning a car means that you can sell it at any point.
-If you retain is in excellent condition, find the right buyer and evaluate the car’s cost accurately, you can recoup a lot of the money you originally spent on it
+If you can keep it in excellent condition, find the right buyer and evaluate the car’s cost accurately, you can often recoup a lot of the money you originally spent on it

 Depreciation costs: The minute you start driving a car, it begins to lose its value.
 This means you’ll struggle to recoup most of what you paid for it in the first place.
-Classic cars are an exception, as these models tend to hold their value a lot better than standard vehicles
+Classic cars are an exception, as these models tend to hold their value more than standard vehicles

-More problems with age: Cars are a depreciating asset which often experience more problems the older they get.
-When you buy a car, you’ll have to pay for any unexpected repair work it needs, whether that’s directly through a garage or if you’ve paid for a manufacturer’s warranty
+More problems with age: Cars are a depreciating asset - they typically experience more problems the older they get.
+When you buy a car, you’ll have to pay for any unexpected repair work, whether that’s directly through a garage or if you’ve paid for a manufacturer’s warranty

 Large upfront cost: Even if you’re buying through a form of finance or loan, you’ll often need a larger upfront payment than if you were to lease.
 This is because the payment goes towards the full value of the car, whereas with leasing the initial rental goes against the vehicle’s total depreciation based on your contract term